 I grew up in both southern California and southern Maine, and I'm now based in Minneapolis, MN.
 I was blessed with creative roots, raised by a mother who wore paint clothes more often than not and a father who always had a story in his pocket.

-I work on individual commission for painting, collage and graphic design.
+In my personal art practice, I’ve created paintings, collages, and digital designs on commission over the last ten years.
 I work on a sliding scale, and prioritize doing pro-bono work for groups organizing for social justice.

 Please contact me at email@example.com if you are interested in commissioning a piece or collaborating in some way.